zachflower/KoolKubernetes/cicd/jenkins/README.md

 ```bash
 $ kubectl apply -f KoolKubernetes/cicd/jenkins/ci/jenkins.yaml
 ```
 The deployment creates a persistent volume with node affinity to schedule the jenkins pod on the node with label set to 'jenkins'.
-This makes sure Jenkins pod gets scheduled on the same node each time so that configuration in Jenkins home directory is automatically persisted across jenkins pod restarts.
+This makes sure that configuration in Jenkins home directory is automatically persisted across jenkins pod restarts.

 At the end of deployment a service type loadbalancer is created and Jenkins can be accessed via http://Load-Balancer-IP:8080